Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.

 Psychiatrists often prescribe medications in combination with psychotherapy.

-Other treatments are also sometimes used.
+Interventional psychiatry describes procedures used when medications and psychotherapy are ineffective in restoring a patient to full health.
 Electroconvulsive therapy (ECT), a medical treatment that involves applying electrical currents to the brain, is used most often to treat severe depression that has not responded to other treatments.
-Deep brain stimulation (DBS), vagus nerve stimulation (VNS), and transcranial magnetic stimulation (TMS) are a few of the newer therapies being used to treat some mental disorders.
-Light therapy is used to treat seasonal depression.
+Deep brain stimulation (DBS), vagus nerve stimulation (VNS), transcranial magnetic stimulation (TMS), and ketamine treatment are a few of the newer therapies being used to treat some mental health disorders.
+Psychedelic drugs such as psilocybin are being studied for future treatment potential.

 To become a psychiatrist, a person must complete medical school and take a written examination for a state license to practice medicine, and then complete four years of psychiatry residency.
+In other words, it typically takes 12 years of education after high school to become a general adult psychiatrist, and up to 14 years to become a child and adolescent psychiatrist.
 The first year of residency training is typically in a hospital working with patients with a wide range of medical illnesses.
 The psychiatrist-in-training then spends at least three additional years learning the diagnosis and treatment of mental health, including various forms of psychotherapy and the use of psychiatric medications and other treatments.
-Training takes place in in-patient, out-patient, and emergency room settings.
+Training takes place in office, hospital, and emergency room settings, and community sites such as primary care.

 After completing residency training, most psychiatrists take a voluntary written and oral examination given by the American Board of Psychiatry and Neurology to become a "board certified" psychiatrist.
 They must be re-certified every 10 years.

 Some psychiatrists also complete additional specialized training after their four years of general psychiatry training.
-They may become certified in:
+They may become certified in the following fellowships which as certified by the Accreditation Council on Graduate Medical Education (ACGME):

 Some psychiatrists choose additional training in psychoanalysis or in psychiatric research.

-Psychiatrists work in a variety of settings, including private practices, clinics, general and psychiatric hospitals, university medical centers, community agencies, courts and prisons, nursing homes, industry, government, military settings, rehabilitation programs, emergency rooms, hospice programs, and many other places.
+Psychiatrists work in a variety of settings, including private practices, clinics, general and psychiatric hospitals, academic health centers, community agencies, courts and prisons, nursing homes, industry, government, military settings, rehabilitation programs, emergency rooms, hospice programs, and many other places.
 About half of the psychiatrists in the U.S. maintain private practices and many psychiatrists work in multiple settings.
 There are about 45,000 psychiatrists in the U.S.

 A psychiatrist is a medical doctor (completed medical school and residency) with special training in psychiatry.
 A psychiatrist is able to conduct psychotherapy and prescribe medications and other medical treatments.